Nazalekser/portfolio/README.md

    <img src="https://github.com/Nazalekser/portfolio/blob/main/Projects/Flower Classification with TPUs/images/flowers.jpg" width="500">

-The task is to identify the type of flowers (total 104 types) in a dataset of images
+The task is to identify the type of flowers in a dataset of images

 Steps:
 * Create the distribution strategy to train with TPU